Doughnut: Spain

 In Spain, there are two different types of doughnuts.
-The first one, simply called donuts, or more traditionally berlinesas, is a U.S.-style doughnut, i.e., a deep-fried, sweet, soft, ring of flour dough.
+The first one, simply called dónuts, or more traditionally berlinas, is a U.S.-style doughnut, i.e., a deep-fried, sweet, soft, ring of flour dough.
+The Spanish term berlinesas mainly refers to a type of pastry rather different from the classic doughnut (see Berlinesa).

 The second type of doughnut is a traditional pastry called rosquilla or rosquete (the latter name is typical in the Canary Islands), made of fermented dough and fried or baked in an oven.
 Rosquillas were purportedly introduced in Spain by the Romans.
 In Spain, there are several variants of them depending on the region where they are prepared and the time of the year they are sold.
 In some regions they are considered a special pastry prepared only for Easter.
 Although overall they are more tightly textured and less sweet than U.S.-style doughnuts, they differ greatly in shape, size and taste from one region to another.

 The churro is a sweet pastry of deep-fried dough similar to a doughnut but shaped as a long, thin, ribbed cylinder rather than a ring or sphere.
 Churros are commonly served dusted in sugar as a snack or with a cup of hot chocolate.